EmersonVeras/atlanticoAcademy_Squad_1/README.md

-# Identifying Relevant Terms in Medical Records Through Natual Language Processing
+# Identifying Relevant Terms in Medical Records Through Natural Language Processing

 This project provides automated identification of relevant terms in medical records by use of classical NLP algorithms.

-Input is written in Portuguese.
+Input texts are written in Portuguese.

 This is an assignment from the [Instituto Atlântico's Cognitive Computing Bootcamp](https://www.atlantico.com.br/academy-bootcamp/).